RWTH-EBC/AixCaliBuHA/paper.md

 This idea, initially described in @storek_applying_2019, will be shortly submitted to a corresponding journal.
 Using segmentation methods, input data can be automatically split into multiple `CalibrationClass` instances.
 In future work we are going to link this segmentation onto multiple-class calibration.
 Thus, we further decrease manual user input and increase model accuracy.
+As the `SimulationAPI` enables parallelization, we plan to apply parallelization for sensitivity analysis and calibration in future versions.

 # References